 It is similar to ‘Harmony, not discord’ and believes in mutual collaboration between workers and the management.
 Managers and workers should have mutual cooperation & confidence and a sense of goodwill.
 The main purpose is to substitute internal competition with cooperation.

 5. Development of Every Person to his Greatest Efficiency-

 The effectiveness of a company also relies on the abilities and skills of its employees.
 Thus, implementing training, learning best practices and technology, is the scientific approach to brush up the employee skill.
 To assure that the training is given to the right employee, the right steps should be taken at the time of selection and recruiting candidates based on a scientific selection.

 Also Read About Fayol 14 Principles of Management

-These 5 principles of scientific management process involve experiments, observation, analysis, and inference and were applied to create a cause and effect relationship.
+These five (5) principles of scientific management process involved experiments, observation, analysis, and inference and were applied to create a cause and effect relationship.